-Silene dioica (red campion): I began with ‘Ray’s Golden Campion’, a strain from Plant World Seeds with bright pink spring flowers over bright yellow foliage.
+Silene dioica (red campion): I began with ‘Ray’s Golden Campion’, with bright pink spring flowers over bright yellow foliage.
 The seeds of any red campion are easy to start from a spring or summer sowing and transplant to the garden in late summer or early fall.

 Bupleurum rotundifolium (thorough-wax, thorowax, or hare’s ear): This unusual annual produces circular clusters of greenish yellow flowers over blue-green leaves on upright, 1- to 3-foot tall stems.

 Verbena bonariensis (Brazilian vervain): The bobbles of purple flowers are a wonderful sight in later summer and fall, working beautifully with both bright and pastel palettes.